MarkPearlCoZa/Blog_General/_posts/2015-09-27-Interesting-Math-Algorithms-Notes.md

 category: Misc
 ---

-I recently have been spending a fair amount of time on [CodeWars](http://www.CodeWars.com)
+I recently have been spending a fair amount of time on [CodeWars](http://www.CodeWars.com).
 Many of the katas on the site are based around math problems.
 My mathematic skills are not great, so in an attempt to make it easier to tackle these problems I have collected the following notes:

 -------------------------------------------------------------------------------------------------

-### Difference between Calculus and Algebra ###
+### Difference between Algebra and Calculus  ###

 Algebra & calculus are two different branches of mathematics.